Meteorology Data Command

 Precipitation Type: Rainfall Distribution

 This precipitation type is a region-based temporal rainfall distribution of different areas.
-The data used in this precipitation type is created by historical storm events and the statistical analysis for each climate region and then grouped by different durations (6-hr, 12-hr, 24-hr, etc), quartiles (1st, 2nd, 3rd, 4th), and percent of occurrence (10%, 20%, 30%, etc.).
-The characteristics curve of rainfall distribution is a relationship between fractional rainfall intensity and elapsed time.
-These storm distributions contain the cumulative fractional rainfall depth that ranges from 0 to 1 and the incremental fractional intensity rainfall distribution.
+The data used in this precipitation type is created by historical storm events and the statistical analysis for each climate region and then grouped by different durations (6-hr, 12-hr, 24-hr, etc.), quartiles (1st, 2nd, 3rd, 4th), and percent of occurrence (10%, 20%, 30%, etc.).
+Refer to this article to learn more about the Rainfall Distribution precipitation type.

 Precipitation Type: SCS Storm